Quansight/Quansight-website/apps/labs/posts/free-threaded-gc-3-14.md

 pre-fetching provides varying benefits depending on the hardware, it provides a measurable speedup when the working set of objects is large.
-Considering all these benchmarks, the overall speedup of the free-threaded GC collection is between 2x to 12x times faster than the 3.13 version.
+Considering all these benchmarks, the overall speedup of the free-threaded GC collection is between 2 and 12 times faster than the 3.13 version.
 These advancements are important steps toward unlocking the full performance potential of Python's free-threaded future.